Coquimbo Region: Demography

 Mining and agriculture have shaped the distribution of settlements in the Coquimbo Region, particularly around transverse valleys and mineral deposits.
 Historically, these settlements corresponded to the locations of Diaguita indigenous villages.
 A significant portion of the population, around 70-75%, is of Mestizo (Euro-Amerindian) descent, the highest percentage in Chile.
 Other indigenous groups present in the region include the Aymara, Atacameño, Mapuche, and Quechua, many of whom except Mapuche migrated from Peru and Bolivia.

 The La Serena-Coquimbo conurbation, with an estimated population of around 300,000 people (297,253 as of the last census), accounts for about half of the region's total population.
-Other major urban centers include Ovalle (66,405), Illapel (21,826), Vicuña (12,910), Salamanca (11,615), and Los Vilos (10,966), based on data from the 2002 census.
+Other major urban centers include Ovalle (118,696), Illapel (32,009), Monte Patria (29,997), Vicuña (28,047), Salamanca (27,823), and Los Vilos (22,897), based on data from the 2024 census.

 Economy

-The Coquimbo Region is a popular tourist destination, known for its long, white-sand beaches and mild climate.
+The Coquimbo Region is a popular tourist destination, known for its long, white-sand, beaches, and for its mild climate.
 The region's economy is also supported by agriculture and fishing.
 Additionally, its mountainous terrain makes it a key location for astronomical research.

 The region hosts the iron mines of El Romeral, near La Serena and El Dorado near Ovalle, in addition to the copper mines of Panulcillo also near Ovalle, Carmen de Andacollo next to Andacollo and Los Pelambres in the high Andes near the Argentina–Chile border.
 The Dominga copper-iron mine project lies in the region.

-Until 2009 when mining of manganese ceased in Chile Coquimbo Region produced all of manganese in the country.
-All the manganese mining districts of the region lie in the inland.
-Historically Corral Quemado and other areas of Coquimbo Region have produced most manganese in Chile.
-Manganese mining in Chile and Corral Quemado had a strong peak in 1943 when it came to produce more of what was being purchased leading to large stockpiles accumulating in ports and railway stations and ultimately to a halt in mining and thus mass unemployment.
+Until 2009, when mining of manganese ceased in Chile, Coquimbo Region produced all of manganese in the country.
+All the manganese mining districts of the region lie inland.
+Historically Corral Quemado and other areas of Coquimbo Region have produced the most manganese.
+Manganese mining in Chile, and Corral Quemado, had a strong peak in 1943 when it produced more than was being purchased, leading to large stockpiles accumulating in ports and railway stations, which led to a halt in mining and thus mass unemployment.